vadupdawg/Cognitive-Triangulation-Pipeline/docs/reports/security_review_QueueManager_20250625.md

 ### VULN-001: Insecure Redis Configuration (Critical)

 **Description:**
 The Redis connection, managed by `ioredis` in [`src/utils/queueManager.js`](src/utils/queueManager.js:17), does not enforce password authentication.
 The configuration in [`config.js`](config.js:30) defaults to `redis://localhost:6379` and does not provide a mechanism to set a password.
 If the Redis server is accessible from an untrusted network, this vulnerability allows any user to connect without credentials, granting them full control over the message queues.
-This could lead to data theft, manipulation, or denial of service.
+This could lead to data theft, ma [truncated...]

 **Location:**
 - [`src/utils/queueManager.js:17`](src/utils/queueManager.js:17)